sgaul/peah2013/index.md

 ## 2013 overall results

-2013 had the lowest yields so far.
+2013 had the lowest yields for any year to date.
 We grew 608 pounds of vegetables or about 68,000 calories - roughly one month of food for an adult.
-This is less than 1/2 last year's total.
+This is less than 1/2 last year's total, although still a lot of food.